capatazche/my-public-website/README.md

 - Responsive navigation with mobile menu
 - Resume page with structured sections and downloadable PDF
 - Clean, strict TypeScript configuration and ESLint rules

+## How to Use This as a Template

+This repository is designed to be a turnkey solution for your own personal website.
+To get started, follow these high-level steps:

+**1. Get the Code:**
+- **Fork** this repository to your own GitHub account.
+- **Clone** your forked repository to your local machine.

+**2. Personalize the Content:**
+- **Update Components:** Go through the components in `src/` (especially in `src/pages/` and `src/components/`) and replace my information with your own. *TODO: generalize in a JSON file.
+- **Replace Resume:** Add your own resume PDF to the `public/` folder and update the link in `src/pages/ResumePage.tsx`. *TODO: standardize it.

+**3. Configure Your Infrastructure (AWS & Terraform):**
+- **Prerequisites:** You will need your own **AWS account** and a **custom domain name** you have registered.
+- **Set Up Variables:** In the `infra/` directory, copy the `terraform.tfvars.example` file to a new file named `terraform.tfvars`.
+Fill this file out with your own information:
+    - `domain_name`: Your custom domain (e.g., "my-cool-site.com").
+    - `repository_url`: The URL of **your forked GitHub repository**.
+    - `aws_region`: The AWS region you want to deploy to.
+- **Connect AWS:** Ensure your AWS CLI is configured with credentials for your account (`aws configure`).
+Terraform will use these credentials to create the necessary resources.

+Once you deploy the infrastructure using Terraform, AWS Amplify will provide you with the necessary **DNS records**.
+You must add these records in your domain registrar's settings to verify your domain and point it to your new website.

 ## Tech Stack